Diffusion processes and the asymptotic bulk gap probability for the real Ginibre ensemble: Relationship to diffusion processes

 Comparison with (\ref{8.2}) shows

+a fact that can also be read off from \cite[Theorem 1 and Corollary 4]{TZ11}.
 This has the interpretation that if every particle in the $t \to \infty$ coalescence process $A + A \to A$, rescaled to have density $\rho = \sqrt{2/\pi}$, is deleted with probability $1/2$ a point process identical to that of the bulk real eigenvalues of the real Ginibre ensemble results (cf.~the sentence below (\ref{8.3})).
 Making use of (\ref{8.3}) it follows that

 Recalling (\ref{xa}), and with $J = \{(x_{2i-1}, x_{2i}) \}$, we thus have

 where use has been made of the classical identity $({\rm Pf} A)^2 = \det A$.
 According to the discussion below (\ref{8.3}) and with $\xi$ fixed, only for $0 < \xi \le 1$ does $E^{\rm rG}(J;\xi)$ directly relate to an observable quantity.
 On the other hand, it does provide a sum rule linking the quantities $\{E^{\rm rG}(k;J) \}_{k=0,1,\dots}$.